harryrbrown/waterlogged/README.md

 ## Installation

 Waterlogged is currently in private testing on the Google Play store.
-To be added to the private testing group, please email me at me@hrb116.uk.
+To gain access to private testing, please join the [Waterlogged Google Group](https://groups.google.com/g/waterlogged), and then download from [the Play Store](https://play.google.com/store/apps/details?id=com.hrb116.waterlogged).
 Thanks!

 ## Usage